6-Days New York City Itinerary: the best traveler tips

 End the day with an NBA game at Madison Square Garden

-Tonight you're in for a great show!
-Watching an NBA game live is as fun as it is exciting, whether you're a basketball fan or a first-time fan.
+Tonight, you're in for a real treat!
+Watching an NBA game live is as fun as it is exciting, whether you're a basketball fan or it's your first time.

-What is clear is that it is a unique experience.
-Madison Square Garden is where the New York Knicks, the most famous team in the NBA, play, so don't run out of tickets and decide to experience the game of your life!
+One thing's for sure: it's a unique experience.
+Madison Square Garden is home to the New York Knicks, the most famous team in the NBA.
+Don't miss out on tickets and decide to experience the game of your life!

-After the game, you're hungry, aren't you?
-Here is a selection of the 10 best places to eat in New York, to enjoy a delicious pastrami sandwich or a succulent hamburger.
-Enjoy!
+After the game, you're hungry, right?
+Here's a selection of the 10 best places to eat in New York, where you can enjoy a delicious pastrami sandwich or a succulent hamburger.
+Bon appétit!

 Book your tickets to see the New York Knicks